cerebral/overmind/packages/overmind-devtools-client/README.md

 # Navigate to the package directory
 cd overmind/packages/overmind-devtools-client

-# Start both the WebSocket server and web client
+# Start both the WebSocket and the DevTools server
 npm start
 ```